everlasterVR/EmissiveClothing/README.md

 Fork this repository and create a pull request for your changes.

+For development, copy the Alazi dir into VaM/Custom/Assets/ so that the assetbundle is found in the expected location.

 ## License

-MIT (see file LICENSE), with the exception of src/EmissiveClothing.cs which continues to be licensed CC BY 3.0.
+MIT (see file LICENSE), except for Alazi/ dir and src/EmissiveClothing.cs which continue to be licensed under CC BY 3.0.